 Vanderhoef-Westervelt House, Clifton

 The Vanderhoef-Westervelt House, located in Weasel Brook Park is one of the oldest buildings in Passaic County and is the oldest County owned facility.
 The structure was built c.
 1720 as the home of Gilbert Vanderhoef, owner, and operator of the County second oldest gristmill.
 Although the property changed hands a number of times it continued to be operated as a grist mill until 1897.
-The Vanderhoef-Westervelt house is undergoing a complete restoration, slated to be finished August 2018.
-Once complete, the house will serve as an extension to both the Departments of Cultural & Historic Affairs and Parks & Recreation.
-They will permit the use of the building as meeting space for various organizations, as well as house exhibitions on the history of Clifton, Passaic County, and Weasel Brook Park.
+The Vanderhoef-Westervelt house was restored and reopened in November 2018.
+The house serves as an extension to both the Departments of Cultural & Historic Affairs and Parks & Recreation.
+The site will house rotating exhibitions on the history of Clifton, Passaic County, and Weasel Brook Park.
 In addition, the Departments will provide educational and recreational programs throughout the year.
 For more information on the restoration of the Westervelt-Vanderhoef house, or its uses, please contact the Department of Cultural & Historic Affairs.